rrsrahul/PlacementPortalAPI/README.md

 steps for installation:

-1) Clone the installation file
+1) Clone the Repository using git clone

 2) Add the MongoDb atlas Url